Incubed comes with a lot of features. This is a summary:

 - Partial NodeList: To support small devices, the NodeList can be limited and still be fully verified by basing the selection of nodes deterministically on a client-generated seed.

-- Multichain Support: Incubed is currently supporting any Ethereum-based chain.
+- Multichain Support: Incubed is supporting any Ethereum-based or Bitcoin chain.
 The client can even run parallel requests to different networks without the need to synchronize first.

 - Preconfigured Boot Nodes: While you can configure any registry contract, the standard version contains configuration with boot nodes for